-Influencers Turn Santa Monica Pier into a Runway at Revolve Festival
+Influencers Turn Santa Monica Pier into a Runway at Revolve Carnival

 Last night, influencers from all over the world turned Santa Monica Pier into their very own runway.

-With New York Fashion Week around the corner, Revolve, the cult-favorite e-commerce site, transformed Instagram feeds into real life, bringing influencers to the famous Los Angeles landmark for #REVOLVEfestival.
+With New York Fashion Week around the corner, Revolve, the cult-favorite e-commerce site, transformed Instagram feeds into real life, bringing influencers to the famous Los Angeles landmark for #REVOLVEcarnival.
 In turn, the fashion-obsessed guests brought their A-game, wearing the latest trends.
 We're talking dad sneakers, yellow plaid dresses, Doc Marten's boots, fanny packs (worn over the shoulder) and much more.

 If you're thinking about your fall wardrobe, a walk down the pier (or glance at the gallery) is sure to inspire.
-From Bachelorette's Rachel Lindsay's striped blazer with a graphic T-shirt to Justine Skye's fall boots, this event has everything you need to start building your online cart.
+From Bachelorette's Rachel Lindsay's L'Academie blazer and GRLFRND denim shorts to Justine Skye's fall boots, this event has everything you need to start building your online cart.